Family Guy (franchise): The Cleveland Show (2009–2013)

 MacFarlane co-created—alongside Mike Henry and Richard Appel—the Family Guy spin-off The Cleveland Show, which premiered September 27, 2009.
 They began discussing the project in 2007.
 Appel and Henry served as the show's executive producers and showrunners, handling the day-to-day operations, with limited involvement from MacFarlane.
 Henry and Appel conceived the show as "more of a family show, a sweeter show" than Family Guy.
 The first season consisted of 22 episodes, and the show was picked up by Fox for a second season, which consisted of 13 episodes.
 The announcement was made on May 3, 2009, before the first season began.
 It was extended to a full second season.
 Appel signed a new three-year, seven-figure deal with Fox to continue serving as showrunner on The Cleveland Show in 2010.
 Fox chairman Gary Newman commented: "What is special about him is his incredible leadership ability."
 The show follows the Family Guy character Cleveland Brown, who is voiced by Henry, as he leaves the town of Quahog and moves with his son to start his own adventure.

 Fox canceled The Cleveland Show on May 13, 2013, roughly a week before the May 19 conclusion of its fourth season.
 On July 16, 2013, MacFarlane confirmed an upcoming twelfth season episode of Family Guy centering on Cleveland's return to Quahog.

+Stewie

+On March 12, 2026, it was announced that Fox had ordered two seasons of a new spin-off, titled Stewie.
+The series will follow Stewie Griffin in preschool and exploring time and space travel.
+MacFarlane co-created the series alongside Kirker Butler, with both serving as executive producers alongside Kara Vallow, Butler will also serve as the showrunner.
+The series is set to premiere sometime in the 2027–28 television season.